howonlee/mertonon/essays/gantt.md

-Using Mertonon instead of Gantt Charts for Software Project Planning
+Using Mertonon instead of Gantt Charts for Project Planning
 ---

-There is a specific, grinding, bureaucratic doom that awaits many of us software-touchers.
+There is a specific, grinding, bureaucratic doom that awaits many people who do things (individual contributors) in organizations.
 Here is the form of it: management sits you down and asks,

 "So what's your estimate for this feature?"